Chapter 326B — Minnesota Electrical Act

 Licensing Requirements

-Sets the licensing requirements for residential contractors, remodelers, and roofers.
+Sets the licensing requirements for residential building contractors, residential remodelers, residential roofers, and …

 326B.809